vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 :::

-After logo is set, the logo will be displayed on the navigation bar instead of the previous site name on mobile.
+After logo is set, the logo will be displayed on the navbar instead of the previous site name on mobile.

 :::: code-group